Naturally, you start getting car shipping quotes.

 You’ll gain plenty of advantages when you decide to ship your car instead of selling it and buying a new one.
 Some of the advantages of shipping your car when moving include:

 - Very Safe – Instead of driving your vehicle cross-country, you’ll have a professional moving your vehicle for you.
-Professional auto transportation companies use professional drivers, which means you don’t have to worry about your vehicle breaking down, getting into an accident, or dealing with any harsh road conditions.
+Professional auto transportation companies use professional drivers, which means you don’t have to worry about your vehicle breaking down, getting into an accident, or dealing with harsh road conditions.

 - Save the Miles – You won’t have to put the miles on your vehicle, which will help keep the wear and tear to a minimum.

 - Cheaper Option – Compared to selling your vehicle and buying a new one, shipping your car will be a more affordable option.
-In many cases, compared to driving your car cross county, it will be cheaper or a similar price to ship it.
+In many cases, compared to driving your car cross country, it will be cheaper or a similar price to ship it.

 There are several benefits to shipping your car compared to driving it or selling it and buying another.